 What Other Parents Are Reading

-How TV Affects Your Child
+How Media Use Affects Your Child

 - Children who consistently spend more than 4 hours per day watching TV are more likely to be overweight.